-As someone who is studying foreign languages, one of the tricky parts that I usually have a bit of trouble with are idiomatic expressions.
-Still, as confusing as they may be at first, there's always some correlation between the idiomatic expression and their actual meaning, so today, I'm going to share some Tagalog idiomatic expressions with you as well as some brief explanations of the rationale behind them.
+Still, as confusing as they may be at first, there's always some correlation between the idiomatic expression and its actual meaning, so today, I'm going to share some Tagalog idiomatic expressions with you as well as some brief explanations of the rationale behind them.

 English Counterpart: When hell freezes over. / When pigs fly.